 By JULIUS BARIGABA

-Meanwhile, on July 28, Lavrov concluded a tour of four African countries – Uganda, Ethiopia, Egypt and the Congo Republic – where he met leaders and rallied the continent to become Moscow allies.
+A former Assistant Secretary of State for Africa, her trip comes a week after Russia’s top diplomat Mr Lavrov concluded a tour of four African countries – Uganda, Ethiopia, Egypt and the Congo Republic, where he met leaders and rallied the continent to become Moscow allies.

-In a subtle message to the West while hosting Lavrov, President Museveni said Russia had stood with Africa for the past 100 years and that African countries would only condemn Moscow when it makes mistakes.
+In a subtle message to the West, while hosting Mr Lavrov, President Museveni said last week that Russia had stood with Africa for the last 100 years and that African countries can only condemn Moscow when it makes mistakes.

 “How can we be against somebody who has never harmed us?”
-Museveni asked.
-“If Russia makes mistakes, we tell them.”
+Mr Museveni asked.
+“If Russia makes mistakes, we tell them,” he added.